Democratic Choice (Dominican Republic)

-Democratic Choice (Opción Democrática, OD) is a center-left political party in the Dominican Republic, founded in 2015 by Minou Tavárez Mirabal and other volunteers.
+Democratic Choice (Opción Democrática, OD) is a centre-left political party in the Dominican Republic founded in 2014 by Minou Tavárez Mirabal and other volunteers.

 History

-Democratic Choice was announced as a result of Mirabal's split from the Dominican Liberation’s Party in a public letter to the media.
+Democratic Choice was announced in a public letter to the media following Minou Tavárez Mirabal's split from the Dominican Liberation Party in 2014.
+The party was officially recognized as a political party by the Dominican Central Electoral Board in 2018.

-Definitions
+Ideology

-Democratic Choice is a political party in the Dominican Republic.
-The party’s central focus is the construction of a democratic society able to exhibit humanity's highest aspirations and to satisfy the spiritual needs and materials of the Dominican people in a setting of fraternity, freedom, and justice.
+The party runs on a broadly progressive agenda emphasizing institution-building, diversity and equality of political participation and improving democracy.